dictation-toolbox/Caster/castervoice/doc/readthedocs/Text_Manipulation.md

 - Selecting with Caster-formatted text (e.g. _grab lease tie caster_)
 - Very powerful selection and replacement using Caster-style typing (e.g. _replace lease tie caster minus gum style ace gum typing with tie caster minus laws formatted text_)
 - Quick format switching (e.g. _switch [format of] very powerful to snake_)
+- Limit dictation recognition to only elements that are there.
+Currently, the voice recognition software provides its best guess at what you mean, rather than Caster limiting the options to what is in the selection.

+## Known bugs/issues
+- In RStudio, the underlying Ace text editor automatically navigates through double spaces with a single arrow key press.
+This feature causes these functions to fail.
+An RStudio [issue](https://github.com/rstudio/rstudio/issues/4934) is open.
+- Currently, using _sauce/dunce_ includes the current line in the search and _lease/ross_ allows the user to specify a number of lines to search over.